We stand with Ukraine to help keep people safe. Join us

 And this is just scratching the surface.
 But worst of all, there are myriad ways a cybercriminal can take advantage of your personal information, ranging from using your banking credentials to stealing money to hold you to ransom with the threat of releasing sensitive data.
 Luckily, you can avoid or at least, minimize these threats.
 Read on to learn how.

 The less information about you that’s available online, the less likely it’ll be breached.
 That’s why the surest way to reduce your digital footprint is to reduce it.
-While some information about you will always be available online (such as your motor vehicle records, property tax assessments, and so on), there’s still a huge amount you can erase yourself.
+While some information about you will always be available online (such as your motor vehicle records, property tax assessments, and so on), there’s still a huge amount you can erase your information from the internet by targeting the most exposed sources.

 Follow these steps to delete yourself from the internet: